-Attachment 7 Article Payment Requirement Article 4, 4.05 Integration of Behavioral Health Services with Medical Services 4.05.2 Contractor must report in the annual application for certification: 3) Whether it reimburses for the Collaborative Care Model claims codes and, if so, in what settings and to which entities.
-If the Contractor does not reimburse for the Collaborative Care Model claims codes, the Contractor must describe the barriers to reimbursing for these codes.
-7.04.2 The Contractor must report on its primary care payment models using the Health Care Payment Learning and Action Network Alternative Payment Model (HCP LAN) categories of fee for service with no link to quality and value (Category 1), fee for service with a link to quality and value (Category 2), alternative payment models built on a fee for service structure such as shared savings (Category 3), and population-based payment (Category 4).
-The Contractor must report in the annual application for certification: The number and percent of its contracted primary care clinicians paid using the HCP LAN categories; The number and percent of its Enrollees who are cared for by primary care clinicians paid using each HCP LAN category; Article 7, 7.04 Payment to Support Advanced Primary Care The percent of spend within each HCP LAN category compared to its overall primary care spend; and 4) If the Contractor participates in the annual HCP LAN survey, the Contractor shall share its survey responses and reports with Covered California.
-Covered California encourages the Contractor to participate in the annual HCP LAN APM Measurement Effort.
-7.04.3 The Contractor must adopt and progressively expand the number and percent of primary care clinicians paid through the HCP LAN categories of population-based payment (Category 4) and alternative payment models built on a fee for service structure such as shared savings (Category 3) each year.
-7.04.4 The Contractor shall work with Covered California and other stakeholders to analyze the relationship between the percent of spend for primary care services with performance of the overall
+Article 4, 4.05 Integration of Behavioral Health Services with Medical Services 7.04.2 The Contration of the Health Payment to quality and value for service population in the ann 1) The n paid u Payment Requirement the Health Payment to quality and value for service population in the ann 1) The n paid u r must report in the annual application for certification: er it reimburses for the Collaborative Care Model claims d, if so, in what settings and to which entities.
+If the r does not reimburse for the Collaborative Care Model des, the Contractor must describe the barriers to ang for these codes.
+Article 7, 7.04 Payment to Support Advanced Primary Care 4) If the Contr Cover Contr Meas 7.04.3 The Contra percent of categories alternative as shared actor must report on its primary care payment models using a Care Payment Learning and Action Network Alternative Model (HCP LAN) categories of fee for service with no link and value (Category 1), fee for service with a link to quality (Category 2), alternative payment models built on a fee e structure such as shared savings (Category 3), and n-based payment (Category 4).
+The Contractor must report ual application for certification: umber and percent of its contracted primary care clinicians umber and percent of its Enrollees who are cared for by ry care clinicians paid using each HCP LAN category: ercent of spend within each HCP LAN category compared overall primary care spend; and Contractor participates in the annual HCP LAN survey, the actor shall share its survey responses and reports with red California.
+Covered California encourages the actor to participate in the annual HCP LAN APM urement Effort. totor must adopt and progressively expand the number and f primary care clinicians paid through the HCP LAN s of population-based payment (Category 4) and e payment models built on a fee for service structure such Laavings (Category 3) each year.